-Since the release of the interim values, the interagency group reconvened on a regular basis to generate improved SCC estimates, which were considered in the evaluation of this rule.
+Since the release of the interim values, the interagency group reconvened on a regular basis to generate improved SCC estimates, which were considered in the evaluation of today's rule.
 Specifically, the group considered public comments and further explored the technical literature in relevant fields.
-The interagency group relied on three integrated assessment models (IAMs) commonly used to take estimate the SCC: the FUND, DICE, and An PAGE models.
-These models are was frequently cited in the peer-reviewed inp literature and were used in the last Clin assessment of the Intergovernmental and assessment of the intergovernmental Panel on Climate Change.
+The interagency group relied on three integrated assessment models (IAMs) commonly used to estimate the SCC: the FUND, DICE, and PAGE models.88 These models are frequently cited in the peer-reviewed literature and were used in the last assessment of the Intergovernmental Panel on Climate Change.
 Each model was given equal weight in the SCC values that were developed.

-Each model takes a slightly different approach to model how changes in approach to model now changes in emissions result in changes in economic damages.
+Each model takes a slightly different approach to model how changes in emissions result in changes in economic damages.
 A key objective of the interagency process was to enable a consistent exploration of the three models while respecting the different approaches to quantifying damages taken by the key modelers in the field.
-An extensive review of the literature was conducted to select three sets of input parameters for these models: (1) Climate sensitivity; (2) socio-economic and emissions trajectories; and (3) discount rates.
+An extensive review of the literature was conducted to select three sets of input parameters for these models: (1) climate sensitivity; (2) socio-economic and emissions trajectories; and (3) discount rates.
 A probability distribution for climate sensitivity was specified as an input into all three models.
 In addition, the interagency group used a range of scenarios for the socio-economic parameters and a range of values for the discount rate.
 All other model features were left unchanged, relying on the model developers' best estimates and judgments.